-129 ENGINEERING SOLID MODELING 3 UNITS
+129 ENGINEERING SOLID MODELING

-Prerequisite: "C" grade or higher or "Pass" in CADD 115 or ENGR 100 or equivalent cuts, revolves, lofts and sweeps.
+Prerequisite: "C" grade or higher or "Pass" in CADD 115 or ENGR 100 or equivalent

+Advanced 3D computer-aided mechanical design and drafting.
+This parametric modeling course provides skills and knowledge of appropriate software (Pro/Engineer) and feature based part construction using extrudes, cuts, revolves, lofts and sweeps.
 Students will enhance their skills in model assembly and assembly drawings including proper organization and layout of component drawing views, dimensioning and tolerancing, sectioning and detailing.
 Also listed as ENGR 129.
 Not open to students with credit in ENGR 129.
+CSU.
+UC